Classes move online and attendance waived as severe weather hits Sydney - Honi Soit

 The University has already experienced localised flooding at its Camperdown and Darlington campuses.
 Students are advised to check Canvas for alternative classrooms and teaching arrangements.

-“Some in-person classes may be switched from in-person to remote classes temporarily or changed to alternative locations on campus.”
-Vice-Principal (Operations) Stephen Philips said in the campus-wide announcement.
+“Some in-person classes may be switched from in-person to remote classes temporarily or changed to alternative locations on campus,” said Vice-Principal (Operations) Stephen Philips in a campus-wide announcement.

-“Any changes will be communicated via your Unit of Study coordinator.”
+“Any changes will be communicated via your Unit of Study coordinator,” Philips said.

 Up to 200mm of rain is expected to fall across Sydney over the next few days, with strong winds and thunderstorms continuing into Thursday.
 The extreme weather is a result of a low-pressure system moving south from northern NSW, where Lismore, home to USyd’s Centre for Rural Health, has experienced a record “1 in 1000 year” flooding.